 Leroy Patton is president of NW Development Center LLC and the Fair Housing Council of Oregon.
 Previously, Patton was an administrator in the Office of the Superintendent of Portland Public Schools for more than 20 years, serving as a specialist in organizational development and conducting cultural awareness trainings.
 Patton, who is a former president of the United Nations Association and the American Cancer Society, has served on the 211info board since 2009 and provides board development, education, housing and equity knowledge.

-Martin Taylor is director of Public Policy and Member Centricity at CareOregon, where he has worked since 2008.
+Martin Taylor is executive director of Public Affairs and Marketing at CareOregon, where he has worked since 2008.
 Taylor’s wide-ranging Oregon legislative and political experience, working in state legislative environment through 10 regular and 8 special legislative sessions.
 His previous posts include legislative work for Oregon Nurses Association and the Oregon Education Association.
 Taylor’s extensive experience in health care and legislative policy assists 211info’s strategies in those arenas.

 Bandana Shrestha is director of Community Engagement for AARP Oregon, where she is the staff lead on livability issues, caregiving, hunger and at-risk population initiatives.
 Shrestha previously directed Model Programs and Partnerships for the Points of Light Foundation, where she developed programs to engage and serve diverse underserved populations.
 Shrestha, who is originally from Nepal, spent her early career focused on empowerment-based sustainable development programs.
 She brings to the board a deep knowledge of statewide service delivery and the needs of aging and underserved people.